-European firebugs (Pyrrhocoris apterus) first appeared in Salt Lake City in approximately 2008.
-The only documented population of this insect in the Western Hemisphere!
+European firebugs (Pyrrhocoris apterus) first appeared in Salt Lake City in approximately 2008, the first documented sightingof this insect in the Western Hemisphere!
 Though a population is getting established in Toronto and scattered individuals have been observed in Idaho, Utah's firebug population remains the largest outside their orginal range.
 Help NHMU track the dispersal of this new arrival.

 Here's what you need to know:

 1. How to identify a firebug